What beer goes in what glass? Beer Style to Glassware Reference Table

 - 7 How much beer is in a glass?

-- 12 What is a large glass of beer called?
+- 10 What is a beer glass with a handle called?

 While there are multiple kinds of pint glasses, the American pint glass is probably the most common glass for beer, in the United States at least.
 This is the glass that you will likely be served in a bar or restaurant.